-We do not have in mind contemporary legislation, which is the basis of most of the findings reported in La Porta et al. (2008).
+We do not have in mind contemporary legislation, which is the basis of most of the findings reported in La Porta, Lopez-de-Silanes, & Shleifer (2008).
 Such legislation is transitory and open to reconsideration by the legislature at any time.
 Rather, we are interested in deeper, persistent institutional features that might exert influence over long periods of time.
-These characteristics might also have the capacity to bring about the systematic differences in legislation documented in La Porta et al. (2008).
+These characteristics might also have the capacity to bring about the systematic differences in legislation documented in La Porta, Lopez-de-Silanes, & Shleifer (2008).